getfem/getfem/doc/sphinx/source/project/libdesc_fem.rst

 different types.
 They could be scalar or vectorial, polynomial, piecewise polynomial or non-polynomial, equivalent via the geometric transformation or not.
-Moreover, the description of the degrees of freedom have to be such that it is possible to gather the compatible degrees of freedom between two neighbor elements in a generic way (for instance connecting a Lagrange 2D element to another Lagrange 1D element).
+Moreover, the description of the degrees of freedom have to be such that it is possible to gather the compatible degrees of freedom between two neighbour elements in a generic way (for instance connecting a Lagrange 2D element to another Lagrange 1D element).